awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

        i += 1
    ```

-1. Type the following command to run the program:
+1. Enter the following command to run the program\.

    `python bulk-load-test-table.py`

-   The provisioned write capacity for *TestTable* is very low \(5 write capacity units\), so the program stalls occasionally due to write throttling\.
+   The provisioned write capacity for `TestTable` is very low \(5 write capacity units\), so the program stalls occasionally due to write throttling\.
 This is expected behavior\.

-   Let the program continue running, while you move on to the next step\.
+   Let the program continue running while you move on to the next step\.

 ## Step 5: View Application Auto Scaling Actions<a name="AutoScaling.CLI.ViewCWAlarms"></a>

  In this step, you view the Application Auto Scaling actions that are initiated on your behalf\.
-You also verify that Application Auto Scaling has updated the provisioned write capacity for *TestTable*\.
+You also verify that Application Auto Scaling has updated the provisioned write capacity for `TestTable`\.

-1. Type the following command to view the Application Auto Scaling actions:
+1. Enter the following command to view the Application Auto Scaling actions\.

    ```
    aws application-autoscaling describe-scaling-activities \
        --service-namespace dynamodb
    ```

-   Rerun this command occasionally, while the Python program is running\. \(It will take several minutes before your scaling policy is invoked\.\) You should eventually see the following output:
+   Rerun this command occasionally, while the Python program is running\. \(It takes several minutes before your scaling policy is invoked\.\) You should eventually see the following output\.

    ```
    ...